 Canceling an Advertising Action

 actionInProgress property of the ad object to determine whether an action is executing.
-While the ad is running, your application should scale back its activities and avoid actions that require interaction with the user.
+While the ad is running, your app should scale back its activities and avoid actions that require interaction with the user.

 If an event occurs that demands the user’s attention, you can invoke the ad object’s